 - Spruce up your hotel room with a fresh bouquet from Artrellis Flower and Gift Shop, which features flowers, plants, and wine country gifts.

 Santa Rosa’s downtown offers two squares: Railroad Square and Courthouse Square.
 Historic Railroad Square is home to coffee shops, restaurants, antiques stores, and the former railroad depot, which is now the visitors center.
 And if all that shopping makes you tired, three hotels (Hyatt Regency Sonoma Wine Country, Courtyard by Marriott, and the historic boutique Hotel La Rose) are located here.
 Suggested stops:

-- Sonoma Outfitters has been the Wine County's leading outdoor equipment and clothing store for 31 years.
-Specializing in outdoor equipment, outdoor clothing, footwear, travel accessories and gear.
+Sonoma Outfitters has been the Wine County's leading outdoor equipment and clothing store for 31 years.
+Specializing in outdoor equipment, outdoor clothing, footwear, and travel accessories and gear.

 A cosmopolitan air radiates from the action around Courthouse Square – considered to be the heart of Santa Rosa.
 With all the hustle and bustle, it’s definitely a happening spot in Santa Rosa, day or night.
 Suggested stops: